Beginning of a tenancy: rights and responsibilities of tenants

 If you and the landlord have agreed that repairs or renovations will be done before you move in, you should put this agreement in writing and include a completion date.
-If you have agreed to make the repairs yourself, make sure that any financial compensation is included in the agreement.
-The landlord and tenant should both keep a copy.
+If you’ve agreed to make the repairs yourself, make sure that any financial compensation is included in the agreement.

 A landlord cannot charge you an application fee for residential premises.
 The landlord can ask you to complete an application form.

 The landlord may also ask you to provide your Social Insurance Number, employment information and some references.
 You don’t have to disclose this information if you don’t want to.

 If a landlord takes any money before the lease is signed or before rent is due, it’s considered a security deposit.

 When you sign the lease, the landlord can ask for a security deposit.
 The deposit can be up to half of 1 month's rent.
 The landlord needs to put the security deposit in a trust account.
 The deposit will earn interest at rates set by the Residential Tenancies Regulations.

 The trust account stays with the property and not with the landlord.
 If the landlord changes, the deposit becomes the responsibility of the new landlord.

 The landlord might want to use your security deposit when you move out to cover any unpaid rent or damages.
 A certain amount of wear and tear on a unit is considered normal, and the deposit cannot be used to pay for repairing this.

 The landlord needs to let you know if they intend to keep your security deposit.
 They can only keep it if you agree to it in writing.
 If there is a disagreement, your landlord may apply to the Residential Tenancies program to keep the deposit.